It is easier to cope when someone who cares is listening.

 About

-My practice involves tailoring therapeutic goals that are sensitive to each individual, in order to provide compassionate and effective psychotherapy, consultation and assessment.
-I treat adults and children.
+My practice involves tailoring therapeutic goals that are sensitive to each individual.
+I provide compassionate and effective psychotherapy, consultation and assessment for adults, couples, and children.

-I earned my Ph.D. in Clinical Psychology at U.C.
-Berkeley.
+I earned my Ph.D. in Clinical Psychology at the Unversity of California, Berkeley.
 My doctoral research investigated the link between language and feelings.
-My clinical training includes pre- and post-doctoral internships at UCSF Langley Porter Psychiatric Institute, UC Davis Medical Center, and the Veterans Administration Health Care System.
+My clinical training includes pre- and post-doctoral internships at the UCSF Langley Porter Psychiatric Institute, the UC Davis Medical Center, and the Veterans Administration Health Care System.
 I practice across the life span and across cultures.
 I believe there is more in the human condition that draws us together than pulls us apart.

-My approach to psychotherapy brings a science based, open minded and wholehearted perspective that nurtures growth and fosters health.
-My therapy approach is informed by developmental psychology and psychodynamic psychotherapy.
-As a research-trained psychologist, I continually integrate research findings into my clinical practice.
-Emotions are how the heart speaks to us, and how it tells us what choices to make.
-Psychotherapy can empower people to improve their resiliency and find what is most important in their lives.
-It can help to ease suffering, illuminate strategies that lead to solutions, capture the imagination and promote positive change.
-Building upon core strengths, with a tangible sense of hope, we find resourcefulness in ourselves, discover capacities we didn’t know we had, increase our self-understanding and embrace life more fully.
+My approach to psychotherapy brings a science-based, open-minded, and wholehearted perspective that nurtures growth and fosters health.
+My method of therapy is informed by developmental psychology and psychodynamic theory.
+As a research-trained psychologist, I integrate research findings into my clinical practice.
+Emotions are how our hearts speak to us and tell us what choices to make.
+Psychotherapy can empower us to improve our resiliency and find what is most important in our lives.
+It can ease suffering, illuminate strategies that lead to solutions, capture the imagination, and promote positive change.
+Building upon core strengths and a tangible sense of hope allows us to find resourcefulness, discover new capacities, increase our self-understanding, and embrace life more fully.

-If you need assistance with difficulties or challenges, including relationships, life transitions, anxiety, depression, grief, self-criticism, social inhibitions, emotional trauma, abuse or neglect, then I hope you will contact me.
+If you need support with relationships, life transitions, anxiety, depression, grief, self-criticism, social inhibition, emotional trauma, health challenges, abuse, or neglect, please contact me.